apizzimenti/magnetization/README.md

 Code for conducting experiments with ATEAMS, including facilities for working on remote machines.

+# WARNING: the information below is out-of-date.
+We will publish updated documentation soon.

 # how does this repository work?
 This code is configured with a specific workflow in mind: